ponspack9/RED/docs/README.md

 Overview
 ========

-Red is a platformer game where the player, as Red, has to avoid the pursuers black niggas to reach the final door and get to the end and keep on avoiding black niggas which are very fast and annoying.
+Red is a 2D platformer game where the player, as Red, a nice red square that can move, has to avoid the pursuers to reach the final door and get to the end.

 We have used a tree hierarchy system to implement the user's interface, using a cathegory designation to manage the functionalities of all the elements of the user's